Granite Countertops – Getting Old and Outdated

 Granite countertops have been the standard in quality when it comes to stone materials used for countertops.
 Caesarstone

 composite quartz is changing all of that!
 Like granite countertops, a countertop that uses composite quartz is also super hard

 and non-porous, making it extremely resistant to mold, mildew and germs.

 Unlike granite kitchen countertops, composite quartz countertops can range in colors from fine-grained salt and pepper

-patterns to coarse-grained, color blends.
+patterns to coarse-grained, color blends, and supernatural designs.

 For those that want a countertop that will last well into the life of their kitchen space, granite countertops are the has-beens.

 Caesarstone composite quartz is the new material of choice when it comes to finishing off a bold and exciting kitchen,

 Granite used as Building Materian